Money Decisions7 min read

 Loss Aversion and the Savings Comfort Blanket

 Watching a savings balance drop to pay debt triggers loss aversion more sharply than watching interest accrue silently on a statement.
+Neuroscience research suggests losses register roughly twice as intensely as gains of the same size.
 That is why some households over-save at 4% while paying 22%—the visible loss hurts more than invisible interest.

 Optimism Bias and the "Future Me" Problem

-We assume future versions will earn more, spend less, and never face job loss—so we defer funds and aggressive payoff.
+We assume future versions will earn more, spend less, and never face job loss—so we defer emergency funds and aggressive payoff.
 Optimism collapses when shocks arrive without buffers, restarting debt cycles documented in risk of not having emergency savings.
+The fix is not pessimism—it is planning for plausible bad weeks while still making progress on good ones.

 Social Comparison and Status Spending